LHolten/blog/content/rust_query_announcement.md

 > This is my first blog post about `rust-query`, a project I've been working on for many months.
 I hope you like it!

-### Rust and databases
+### Rust and Databases

-There is only one reason why I made this library and it is because I don't like the current options for interacting with a database from rust.
+There is only one reason why I made this library and it is because I don't like the current options for interacting with a database from Rust.
 The existing libraries don't provide the compile time guarantees that I want and are verbose or awkward like SQL.

 The reason I care so much is that databases are really cool.
-They solve a huge problem of making crash resistant software with support for atomic transactions.
+They solve a huge problem of making crash-resistant software with support for atomic transactions.

-## Structured query language (SQL) is a protocol
+## Structured Query Language (SQL) is a protocol

 For those who don't know, SQL is **the** standard when it comes to interacting with databases.
 So much so that almost all databases only accept queries in some dialect of SQL.